robinhood/faust/docs/userguide/models.rst

     codecs.register('msgpack', msgpack())

-At this point, we monkey-patched Faust to support our codec, and we can use it to define records:

 .. sourcecode:: pycon

+    >>> import my_msgpack_codec

     >>> from faust import Record
     >>> class Point(Record, serializer='msgpack'):
     ...     x: int
     ...     y: int

-The problem with monkey-patching is that we must make sure the patching happens before we use the feature.
+At this point we have to import the codec every time we want to use it, that is very cumbersome.

-Faust also supports registering *codec extensions* using :pypi:`setuptools` entry-points, so instead, we can create an installable msgpack extension.
+Faust also supports registering *codec extensions* using :pypi:`setuptools` entry-points, so instead lets create an installable msgpack extension!

-To do so, we need to define a package with the following directory layout:
+Define a package with the following directory layout:

 .. sourcecode:: text